happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

 - When users access a short link, our service should redirect them to the original link.
 (Read)
 - Users should optionally be able to pick a custom short link for their URL.
 (Hash options)
 - Links will expire after a standard default timespan.
 Users should also be able to specify the expiration time.
 (Expiration)

+**Non-Functional Requirements:**

+- The system should be highly available.
+This is required because, if our service is down, all the URL redirections will start failing.
+- URL redirection should happen in real-time with minimal latency.
+- Shortened links should not be guessable (not predictable).